-Vestas have announced that further development of a new facility at the Port of Sheerness in the south east of England is to be shelved as the wind sector calls for clarity on Government subsidy programs.
+Vestas has announced that further development of a new facility at the Port of Sheerness in the south-east of England is to be shelved as the wind sector calls for clarity on Government subsidy programs.

 In a website statement, Vestas and the Port of Sheerness announced the decision to scrap plans for the facility in Kent.
 The company had planned to develop it’s largest offshore turbine at the plant which would have created 2,000 new jobs.

 Vestas didn’t give a reason for its decision and said it couldn’t comment further because of “legal obligations.”
 The announcement is a real blow for UK efforts to attract the largest turbine makers as it seeks to build 18 gigawatts of offshore turbines by 2020